-Jebel Hafit is the highest peak in Abu Dhabi standing at 1,249 metres!
-It's a long winding road up to the top, but the views from Jebel Hafit are spectacular.
+Jebel Hafeet is the highest peak in Abu Dhabi standing at 1,249 metres!
+It's a long winding road up to the top, but the views from Jebel Hafeet are spectacular.
 Most taxi drivers will take you to the top; I personally find the twists and turns of these kind of long and windy roads lull me to sleep, but for anyone that loves a challenge, we saw groups of cyclists courageously taking on the incline – be sure to have working brakes for the descend though!
-The best times of day to visit Jebel Hafit are as Abu Dhabi wakes from the glittering glow during sunrise, or during sunset as Abu Dhabi continues to sparkle as the sun goes down.
+The best times of day to visit Jebel Hafeet are as Abu Dhabi wakes from the glittering glow during sunrise, or during sunset as Abu Dhabi continues to sparkle as the sun goes down.

 Sheik Zayed Grand Mosque